Alice in Wonderland (1951 film): Home media

 Alice in Wonderland was one of the first titles available for the rental market on VHS and Beta and for retail sale on RCA's short-lived CED Videodisc format.
 The film was released on October 15, 1981, on VHS, CED Videodisc, and Betamax for its 30th anniversary.
-Five years later, it was re-issued in the "Wonderland Sale" promotion on May 28, 1986 on VHS, Betamax, and LaserDisc for its 35th anniversary, the other re-issues like from October 14, 1986, October 6, 1987, October 4, 1988, and September 28, 1989, and then it was re-promoted on July 12, 1991 for its 40th anniversary, surrounding the video re-issue of Robin Hood and the re-issue like from February 14, 1992.
+Five years later, it was re-issued in the "Wonderland Sale" promotion on May 28, 1986 on VHS, Betamax, and LaserDisc for its 35th anniversary.
+It was then re-promoted on July 12, 1991 for its 40th anniversary, surrounding the video re-issue of Robin Hood.
 The film would later receive a third release on VHS and LaserDisc as part of the Walt Disney Masterpiece Collection on October 28, 1994, with the VHS cassette of the film being re-released multiple times: from March 3, 1995 to July 13, 1999.

 In January 2000, Walt Disney Home Video launched the Gold Classic Collection, and then Alice in Wonderland was re-issued on VHS and DVD in the line on July 4, 2000.
 The DVD contained the Operation: Wonderland featurette, several sing-a-long videos, a storybook, a trivia game, and its theatrical trailer.

 A fully restored two-disc "Masterpiece Edition" DVD was released on January 27, 2004, including the full hour-long episode of the Disney television show with Kathryn Beaumont, Edgar Bergen, Charlie McCarthy and Mortimer Snerd, Bobby Driscoll and others that promoted the film, computer games, deleted scenes, songs and related materials, and went into moratorium in January 2009.
 A year and two months later, Disney released a 2-disc special "Un-Anniversary" edition DVD on March 30, 2010 to promote the recent Tim Burton version.
 The film was released in a Blu-ray and DVD set on February 1, 2011, to celebrate its 60th anniversary, featuring a new HD restoration of the film and many bonus features.
 Disney re-released the film on Blu-ray and DVD on April 26, 2016, to celebrate the film's 65th anniversary (a reprint of the anniversary release from five years earlier).

 The film was released on Disney+ on November 12, 2019.

+On May 5, 2026, a 4K Ultra HD Blu-ray was released to celebrate the film's 75th anniversary with a restoration from a team that spent nine months completing a digital scan of the original nitrate successive exposure negatives, followed by extensive clean-up to address dust, warping, and age-related wear.
+Walt Disney Animation Research Library collaborated with Walt Disney Animation Studios veteran Michael Giaimo to ensure the restoration remained true to the filmmakers' original intent while reviewing every shot and refining color and luminance.